chinamike65/hugo-tuolesi/content/book3/book3en.md

 17

 Before Master Tsongkhapa, most monks in Tibet had abolished the precepts.
-In practice, those who meditate cannot distinguish between gross and subtle drowsiness, those who practice emptiness do not understand the deep insight of the Middle Way, and those who practice tantric methods do not understand **phantom body and double body movement**.
+In practice, those who meditate cannot distinguish between gross and subtle drowsiness, those who practice emptiness do not understand the deep insight of the Middle Way, and those who practice tantric methods do not understand **illusory body and double body movement**.

 The emergence of the master has corrected these phenomena one by one.